finbourne/lusid-sdk-python/README.md

     print(luid_to_name[holding.instrument_uid], holding.units, holding.cost.amount)
 ```

+For more fully fledged examples showing how to use the SDK, see [sdk/tests/tutorials](sdk/tests/tutorials)

 ## Manually building the SDK

 A pre-generated version of the latest SDK is included in the `sdk` folder.